mitmedialab/rr_interaction/README.md

 The interaction node publishes [asr_google_cloud](https://github.com/mitmedialab/asr_google_cloud/)/AsrCommand messages on the ROS topic "/asr_command".
+OR if you are using offline ASR, it will publish std_msgs/String on the topic "/asr_request".

 The interaction node publishes [sar_opal_msgs](https://github.com/mitmedialab/sar_opal_msgs)/OpalCommand on